 Canon Pyon staff work to ensure that all children develop the ability to communicate effectively and that barriers to learning are swiftly identified and steps taken to remove them.
-Literacy is an integral element of our whole school curriculum.
+English is an integral element of our whole school curriculum.
 Teachers use creative and purposeful ways to engage pupils in their learning, raising standards and narrowing gaps in attainment.

 Teaching at Canon Pyon CE Academy is ‘learning centred.’
 This means that the progress of children is at the heart of all that we do.
 Our literacy teaching is based on speaking and listening, the foundation of successful writing.
 We follow the ‘Talk for Writing’ approach.

 Pupils at Canon Pyon have opportunities to share with and hear the ideas of others in each literacy lesson.
 Children are taught to plan, edit and reflect on their writing and they are given weekly opportunities to carry out a long piece of purposeful writing for an audience.